vlstill/hsExprTest/README.md

 For source documentation see [Haddock docs](https://paradise.fi.muni.cz/~xstill/doc/hsExprTest/).

-Originally developed as bachelor thesis by Martin Jonáš on Faculty of Informatics, Masaryk University in Brno, Czech Republic, the code was later extended by Vladimír Štill and is going to be used as a testing tool in the course IB015 Non-Imperative Programming on the same faculty.
+Originally developed as bachelor thesis by Martin Jonáš on Faculty of Informatics, Masaryk University in Brno, Czech Republic, the code was later extended by Vladimír Štill and is used as a testing tool in the course IB015 Non-Imperative Programming on the same faculty.

-It is currently in alpha state, so don't expect everything to be perfect.
+It is used for the third year now and while not being perfect, it is working decently for our cases.

 [![Build Status](https://travis-ci.org/vlstill/hsExprTest.svg?branch=master)](https://travis-ci.org/vlstill/hsExprTest)